Updated May 10, 2022

 If you have a fever, cough and difficulty breathing, seek medical attention and please call in advance.
 If you are experiencing a medical emergency, please call 9-1-1.

 - Undergraduate and graduate students – call University Health Services at 609-258-3141.
-If you are tested for COVID-19 anywhere other than UHS, you must notify UHS by emailing firstname.lastname@example.org so UHS may begin contact tracing.
+If you receive a positive test result from anywhere other than through the on-campus testing program or at UHS, you must notify UHS by emailing firstname.lastname@example.org.

 - Employees – contact your primary care provider or local urgent care center.
-If you are tested for COVID-19, you must notify UHS by emailing email@example.com so UHS can begin contact tracing.
+If you receive a positive test result from anywhere other than through the on-campus testing program, you must notify UHS by emailing email@example.com.

 - Fact Sheet: Quarantine for Students On/Near Campus